When will the Disney Dining Plan come back?

 Disney has indicated it won’t change its policies until health agencies, its panel of experts, industry groups, and research universities to determine best practices.

-My prediction is that Disney will continue to monitor health conditions and vacation patterns and start offering the Disney Dining Plan sometime in 2021.
+My prediction is that Disney will continue to monitor health conditions and vacation patterns and start offering the Disney Dining Plan at some point.

 When choosing the best Disney Dining Plan for you and your family, you have 3 options: